CT Scan of the Kidney

 IV site after you go home.
 This could be a sign of infection or other type of reaction.

-Otherwise, you do not need any special care after a CT scan of the kidney.
+Otherwise, you don't need any special care after a CT scan of the kidney.
 You may

 go back to your usual diet and activities unless your healthcare provider tells you